judyzhu-math/numerical-analysis-ii/README.md

 the damping parameter becomes smaller when the grid is refined.

-The number of iterations increases significantly as \(h\) decreases.
+The number of iterations increases significantly as $h$ decreases.
 This shows that Richardson iteration becomes slower for finer grids.

 At the same time, the discretization error decreases approximately with second-order behavior.
 Therefore, finer grids improve accuracy but make the iterative linear solver more expensive.

 网格越细，矩阵越“难解”(陡峭)，Richardson 迭代越来越慢

 ## Krylov Subspace Methods